bartvandebiezen/css-conventions/css-conventions.md

 ===*/
 ```

-### Numbered labels may be used for inline comments.
+### Numbered labels may be used for inline comments

 - Allowed when a rule contains inline comments that are too long to be readable.
 - Allowed when a comment is applicable for multiple declarations.